 Try these 97 easy ways to save money on everything from groceries to health care, kids stuff, utilities, transportation, gifts, entertainment, and more!

-I first compiled this huge list of easy ways to save money in January 2014 when we were in the midst of our journey to get out of debt fast.
+I first compiled this huge list of easy ways to save money when we were in the midst of our journey to get out of debt fast.
 We were living on one low income at the time, and I needed to figure out how to save money fast.

 At first, I didn’t feel there was anywhere else I could possibly squeeze our budget.
 Once I started looking, I found lots of ways to save money on a tight budget.